 Anticipating cooler temperatures in the near future, Charlotteans emerge from area swimming pools and lakes ready for outdoor festivals to make the most of the changing of the season.
 No matter what your interest—bluegrass music, new-to-you international cultures, or deep-fried Twinkies—the Queen City has a fall festival for you.

-Each August, Charlotte Pride brings well over 100,000 people to Uptown, with participants as diverse as small nonprofits, big banks, churches, gay bars and politicians, all supporting the LGBTQ community.
+Each August, Charlotte Pride brings well over 100,000 people to Uptown, with participants as diverse as small nonprofits, big banks, churches, gay bars and politicians, all supporting the LGBTQ+ community.
 Musicians, drag performers and comics entertain all day, and parties at bars extend the excitement into the early morning.
 This celebration is the crescendo to Charlotte pride week and is a can’t-miss event for the whole family.

 Down in the suburbs, check out Labor Day mainstay Matthews Alive.
 Over 150,000 festivalgoers (let that number settle in for a moment) from throughout the region gather in Matthews’ historic downtown for a weekend of festival fun with rides, food vendors, and arts and crafts.
-Featuring local and regional acts, the music stages are the hallmark of the weekend (country music favorite Terri Clark performs Sunday).
-Families, venture out Saturday morning to enjoy a massive parade with local marching bands, community groups, firetrucks and giveaways.
+Featuring local and regional acts, the music stages are the hallmark of the weekend (expect crowd favorites like Tusk, Lonestar and The Tams).
+Families, venture out Saturday morning to enjoy a massive parade with local marching bands, crafts, firetrucks and giveaways.

-It’s hard to believe in swine-centric North Carolina, but there’s more to BBQ than pulled pork.
+It’s hard to believe, but there’s more to BBQ than pulled pork.
 Think heaping plates of smoked brisket and chicken alongside the traditional fixin’s of cole slaw, baked beans and mac and cheese (all kosher, of course).
 Be sure to save room for the pickle-eating and watermelon contests!